learn-co-students/rails-github-api-v-000/README.md

   controller, we use the Client ID and Client Secret, as well as the `code` param by sending them in a POST back to GitHub.
 If this information is correct, GitHub will respond with an `access_token`.
-- By including the `access_token` on GitHub API requests, we can now access account and repository information and even create repositories!
+- By including the `access_token` on GitHub API requests from our code, GitHub knokws we are making authenticated requests and lets us do more things.
+We can now access account and repository information and even create repositories on behalf of logged-in users!

 ## Objectives